levanhieu-git/cv-inspector-adblockpluschrome/README.md

 For more details, we will refer to the paper.

+**This should be used in combination with [CV-Inspector](https://github.com/UCI-Networking-Group/cv-inspector).**

+Visit our [CV-Inspector Project page](https://athinagroup.eng.uci.edu/projects/cv-inspector/) for more information, including datasets that we utilized in the paper.

 # Citation
 If you create a publication (including web pages, papers published by a third party, and publicly available presentations) using this repository or CV-Inspector, please cite the corresponding paper as follows:
 ```